Sam Firstenberg

-Sam Firstenberg (born Shmulik Firstenberg on March 13, 1950) is an Israeli-American film director.
+Sam Firstenberg (born Shmulik Firstenberg on March 13, 1950) is an Israeli-American film director, screenwriter and film producer.

-He is best known for having made low-budget B-movies most of his career, among them the first two films in the American Ninja series, American Ninja and American Ninja 2: The Confrontation.
-Firstenberg's filmography includes genres such as comedy, action, musicals, drama, science fiction, thrillers, and horror.
+He is best known for having made low-budget B movies most of his career, among them the first two films in the American Ninja series, American Ninja and American Ninja 2: The Confrontation as well as Riverbend and Breakin' 2: Electric Boogaloo.

+Firstenberg's filmography includes genres such as comedy, action, drama, science fiction, thrillers, horror and musicals.

 Personal life

 Born in Poland to a Jewish family, Sam Firstenberg grew up in Jerusalem.
 He has directed 22 theatrical feature films since completing his graduate studies in film at Loyola Marymount University.